monkrus/kohya_lora_training/README.md

 > 59 images were used  to create this training set. **Ideally you want to utilize a set of 100+ images for training.**
   Click on *rename, select 512 x 512 px, and save as zip* using [Birme](https://www.birme.net/?target_width=512&target_height=512&rename=x&rename_start=119)

+ > Please note there is 2 batches of images.
+Images generated with prompt 1 will give you an idea of mixing various LoRA files, adding vae etc. Prompt 1 and prompt 2 are not the same.
+That wil give you a lot of room to experiment.

 > **Kohya LoRA Dreambooth settings to choose and run:**

-:exclamation: If section is not mentioned here, it only means we skipped it.
+:exclamation: If section is not mentioned here, it only means we just ran it without changing anything.

 >    1.1 Install Dependencies.
 Make sure to ✅ *install_xformers and ✅ mount_drive*  in this section.